nihas101/prolog-hhu-wise2017-exercises/README.md

-# prolog-hhu-wise2017-exercises
+# Prolog HHU winter semester 2017 - exercises

-This repository holds the solutions to the exercises from the logic programming course at the HHU
+This repository holds the solutions to the exercises from the winter semester 2017/2018 logic programming course at the HHU.